dotnet/docs-maui/docs/xaml/fundamentals/markup-extensions.md

 > [!NOTE]
 > Optional `ResourceDictionary` tags can be included as the child of the `Resources` tags.

-The resources can then be consumed by the `Button` objects, by using the `StaticResource` XAML markup extension to set their `HorizontalOptions` and `VerticalOptions` properties:
+The resources can then be consumed by the <xref:Microsoft.Maui.Controls.Button> objects, by using the `StaticResource` XAML markup extension to set their `HorizontalOptions` and `VerticalOptions` properties:

 ```xaml
 <Button Text="Do this!"